getgauge/taiko/docs/using_the_recorder.md

 ...
 ```

-If you need more info on any of the Taiko's API like paramters
-and example usage you can run `.api` on the API
+For more info Taiko's API like paramters and example usage you can run `.api <api>`

 ```
 > .api click